istiak2426/color_changer_javascript_project/readme.txt

-Hover you mouse your color pallete to see the color box changing.
+Hover you mouse your on color pallete to see the color box changing.